- Patients with type 2 diabetes mellitus who are taking metformin only.

 allergic disease (including drug allergies, but excluding untreated, asymptomatic,

 seasonal allergies at time of dosing).
-Patients who have chronic conditions other than
+Patients who have chronic conditions other

-(for example, a subject with hypercholesterolemia on appropriate treatment is
+well (for example, a subject with hypercholesterolemia on appropriate treatment is

 - Evidence or history of diabetic complications with significant end organ damage, eg,